 - Adaptation Set Selection: selects the Adaptation Set based on user, application and/or device capability information.
 Information provided through M7d may be used.

 - ABR Controller and Dynamic Switching: runs adaptive bit rate logic and triggers adaptive switching of Representations.
-Information provided to the DASH client through M7d may be used.
+Information provided to the Media Player via reference point M7d may be used.

-- Throughput Estimation: estimates the throughput from the 5GMSd Application Server.
+- Throughput Estimation: estimates the network status, i.e. throughput, congestion information on the transmission link between the Media Player and the 5GMSd Application Server.
+Information provided to the Media Player via reference point M11d may be considered within the throughput estimation, i.e. QoS monitoring results.

+Additionally, when ECN marking for L4S according to RFC 9330 [X1], RFC 9331 [X2] and RFC 9333 [X3] is activated (as notified by the Media Session Handler using the L4S_ENABLED notification at reference point M11d) ECN marking of congestion in downlink packets may additionally be considered as input to throughput estimation, subject to the availability of a suitable low-level API.

 - Metrics Logging: logs relevant low-level metrics and provides those to the metrics aggregation and reporting functions in the Media Session Handler.

 - Media Playback Management and Protection Controller: manages the media playback by moving downloaded information into media playback platform and also addresses handling of protection and DRM related information.